ntop/ntopng/doc/src/third_party_integrations/opnsense.rst

   ntopng Info

-The license can be installed in the *General* page when configuring ntopng as described in the next section.
+The license can be installed through the same page by pasting it in the *License Key* box and saving the configuration.
+The service should be restarted in the *General* page.

+Please note that ntopng runs by default as Enterprise in demo mode.
+In order to run ntopng in Community mode please check the *Community Mode* flag, save the configuration and restart the service through the *General* page.

 ntopng Configuration
 ====================